modernchaos/modernchaos.xyz/README.md

-# itsmodernchaos
+# modernchaos.xyz
-Welcome to the weird
+Welcome to the weird world of Modern Chaos and Modern Chaos Edit.